wilczogon/Corset-Project/README.md

 To run project, use this command:
 ---------------------------------
 java -cp "./jars/*:."
-Corset :skin:
+Corset :skin: [:shader name:]

-where :skin: is name of skin, which you want to use.
+where :skin: is name of skin, which you want to use, and :shader name: is name of shader file from "shaders" folder.

 For now there are available two skins:
 - RoseNature
 - TheGame
+- OldFabric
+- Rainbow

 I hope that you will like it.